 In the first 4 weeks we encourage families to step back and let their child play.
 It can be hard to NOT intervene and try to help them learn.
 But trust us, they are learning just by playing.
 In this phase this is what they are learning:

-How to play Mightier games, earn acorns, calm the lavalings and navigate the Mightier City.
+How to play Mightier games, catch lavalings and use the Mightier Gizmo

 Awareness (Weeks 5-8)